-- ii.
-The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses - iii.
+- (B) With respect to the other matters to be included in the Auditors' Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - The Company has disclosed the impact of pending litigations as at 31 March 2021 on its financial position in its financial statements - Refer Note 30 to the financial statements. - The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - iii.
 There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company. - iv.
-The disclosures in the financial statements regarding holdings as well as dealings in specified bank notes during the period from 8 November 2016 to 30 December 2016 have not been made in these financial statements since they do not pertain to the financial year ended 31 March 2020. - (C) With respect to the matter to be included in the Auditors' Report under section 197(16):
+The disclosures in the financial statements regarding holdings as well as dealings in specified bank notes during the period from 8 November 2016 to 30 December 2016 have not been made in these financial statements since they do not pertain to the financial year ended 31 March 2021. - (C) With respect to the matter to be included in the Auditors' Report under section 197(16):